Comparethemarket.com

 Comparethemarket is a UK price comparison website, founded in 2006, that is part of the BGL Group.
 The website also offers other on-line companies the ability to provide their customers with a co-branded or white labelled comparison service.

-In 2009, the company launched an advertising campaign featuring a series of meerkat characters, after which it became the third-largest price comparison website in the UK.
+In 2009, the company launched an advertising campaign featuring a series of meerkat characters (tied in with the supposed pronunciation of the word "market" in a Russian accent), after which it became one of the "Big Four" price comparison website in the UK.

 History

 The website was set up by Budget Group (now BGL Group) in early 2006, following a decision to sell its high street business to Swinton.

 In 2012, Comparethemarket.com.au launched its comparison service in Australia.
 The Australian company's television advertisements also feature the meerkat characters Aleksandr Orlov and his Head of IT, Sergei.
 However, these ads differ from the UK's, with one such storyline revealing the meerkats have purchased comparethemarket.com.au.

 In September 2017, it was announced the company was under investigation by the competition regulator surrounding allegations regarding most favoured nation clauses with home insurance providers.